Welcome to The Good Revenue podcast.

 Economic shockwaves intensify as Congress prepares to axe $900B for Medicaid while Nike faces a $1B tariff tax bill.
 Meanwhile, Germany bans DeepSeek over privacy violations, AI agents repackaging automation projects as AI, and the OpenAI - Microsoft AGI battle reveals the brutal reality behind artificial intelligence promises.

-Nominate an Expert Guest
+Nominate Expert Guest